schnyle/effective-cpp/03_Resource_Management.md

 - To prevent resource leaks, use RAII objects that acquire resources in their constructors and release them in their destructors.
 - Two commonly useful RAII classes are `tr1::shared_ptr` and `auto_ptr`. `tr1::shared_ptr` is usually the better choice, because its behavior when copied is intuitive.
 Copying an `auto_ptr` sets it to `null`.

+## Item 14: Think carefully about copying behavior in resource-managing classes.

+Every RAII class author must confront the question: what should happen when an RAII object is copied?
+Most of the time, you'll want to choose one of the following possibilities:

+- Prohibit copying.
+- Reference-count the underlying resource.
+- Copy the underlying resource.
+- Transfer ownership to the underlying resource.

+**Things to Remember**

+- Copying an RAII object entails copying the resources it manages, so the copying behavior of the resource determines the copying behavior of the RAII object.
+- Common RAII class copying behaviors are disallowing copying and performing reference counting, but other behaviors are possible.